kameronashley/kameronashley/README.md

 <!-- I'm excited to combine my years of B2B work experience and strong communication skills with my new expertise in programming to launch a new career as a developer!  -->
 <p align="center">
   <samp>
- Hi there!
-My name is Garrett Dick and I am a Full-Stack Jr. Software Developer from Houston,TX.
-I graduated from Flatiron School's full-immersive software engineering bootcamp in January 2022 and have a passion for applying new technologies as well as Nancy Drew-like skills for technical problem solving.
-With a background in IT and CRM Programing, I've collaborated cross-platform intergration for user front-end programs ensuring ease of use for B2B.
+ Hello!
+My name is Kameron Ashley and I am a Full-Stack Jr. Software Developer from Bremerton, WA.
+I graduated from Flatiron School's full-immersive software engineering bootcamp in January 2022 and have a passion for learning and exploring new technologies along with using my curiosity to lead my endeavors!
+With a background primarily in customer service, I've mastered communication and soft skills in order to be the catalyst in any company's collaborative progress and success!
+Now bolstered with the full stack skills I've learned through Flatiron, I'm ready to dive into tech, continue learning, and continue developing my skills!
   </samp>
   </p>
   <br>
   <p align="center">
    <samp>
-   When I'm not coding, you can find me gaming, camping, or spending time with my family.
+   When I'm not coding, you can find me working out, gaming, or playing with my dog, Koda.
     </samp>
   <br>
   <br><br>